budding

 The Second Wave of Tools for Thought

 A major narrative within the tools for thought community is the loss of historical progress.
-There's a lot of lamenting the historical break between the early pioneers of personal computing and the current state of computing.
+There’s a lot of lamenting the historical break between the early pioneers of personal computing and the current state of computing.
 The nineties and early oughts are cast as the fallow times.
-While software “,” millions came online, and Windows 95 graced every desktop, this period is seen as a turn away from the original vision.
+While software “ ate the world ,” millions came online, and Windows 95 graced every desktop, this period is seen as a turn away from the original vision.

 Bret Victor was the first to call attention to this historical gap in a series of talks between 2013 to 2015.

-and 's essay on helped kick off the new popularity wave, as well as Andy's and writing advocating for TFT as a field.
+Andy Matuschak and Michael Nielsen ’s 20196ya essay on transformative tools for thought helped kick off the new popularity wave, as well as Andy’s continued research and writing advocating for TFT as a field.

 Matuschak and Nielsen’s essay made a dent in the software development community.